 Elana KirshenbaumElana Kirshenbaum, Adult Programs Manager, envisioned, developed and oversees New Leaf, our vegan mentor program, which provides individualized support to aspiring vegans worldwide.
 Elana is passionate about protecting non-human animals, advancing vegan ethics, and helping shift our culture of exploitation to one of reverence for all life.
 She relishes playing in nature, connecting with the furry and feathered, and watching the world wake up and choose vegan.

-Hannah TruelsenHannah Truelsen, Head Caregiver, has dedicated her life to helping animals of all kinds.
+Hannah TruelsenHannah Truelsen, Co-Head Caregiver/Admin Assistant, has dedicated her life to helping animals of all kinds.
 She became a vegan with the help of the Sanctuary team, after spending time with our animals and experiencing their unique and beautiful personalities.

 Josh TienkenJosh Tienken, Buildings and Grounds Manager, is grateful to be a part of the Sanctuary family, where he keeps the staff, volunteers and animal residents entertained with his stand-up comedy and hilarious observations of life here.
 Josh’s great loves include his beautiful wife Erica, his spunky, compassionate little boy Tyler, and his best friend Cooper, the golden retriever.